bhisaac/5eFP/5eFP-SRD.md

     - Defender: You gain bolster 1 at the beginning of an encounter, act first before initiative is rolled, and impose the new taunt condition on adversaries, requiring them to include the Defender as a target as long as they are taunted.
     - Damage (Turn): You complete an action that targets a creature, dealing 1 damage to a different creature within 1 square of the target.
     - Healer (Turn): You complete an action that targets a creature, choosing a different creature within 1 square of the target.
 The chosen creature discards up to 1 wound and can make an additional ability check to resist an ongoing negative effect.
+- Barbarian changes
+    - Rage changes from a cooldown X feature to an encounter feature.
+No need to keep track of how many times you've used it.
+It's now always accessible at least once per encounter.
+This makes it less like bookkeeping to track how many times you used the feature.
 - Warlock changes
     - Changed class features, rephrasing them into neutral versions.
 The warlock is typically cast in a dark, occult frame.
 5eFP departs from this and recreates the warlock as a neutral class that is neither inherently good nor evil.
         - Pact of the Chain: Imp --> Humunculous, Quasit --> Tiny Elemental